← Back to Property Taxes

 Learn more about how property assessment and taxation works by viewing the video below.

-As part of the province of Ontario's four-year assessment cycle, increases in assessed values will be introduced evenly over the 2017 to 2020 property tax years.
+As part of the province of Ontario's four-year assessment cycle, increases in assessed values will be introduced evenly over the 2017 to 2023 property tax years.
 Decreases in assessed values will take effect right away.
-An increase in the assessment value of your home does not necessarily mean there will be an increase in your property taxes for 2017.
-Residents with property assessments that have increased more than the average may see an impact on their 2017 taxes.
+An increase in the assessment value of your home does not necessarily mean there will be an increase in your property taxes for the current year.
+Residents with property assessments that have increased more than the average may see an impact.

 Visit MPAC's dedicated assessment website – aboutmyproperty.ca – to learn more about how your property was assessed, see the information MPAC has on file for your home or to file a Request for Reconsideration.
 These requests will be reviewed free-of-charge by MPAC.
 A unique password for each property is printed on the assessment notice.
 Assessment notices for business properties are expected to be issued during October/November.